life0fun/logquery/README.md

 # Elastic Logquery

-Query logs in ElasticSearch store.
+Query logs in ElasticSearch store using elastic RESTful APIs.
-Use elastic RESTful APIs to process log stream.
+Process log and perform statistic computing and ploting the data using R-like Incanter library.

 ## Installation